-- Press (b) Power and a confirmation message displays prompting you.
+- Press () Power and a confirmation message displays prompting you.
 If you don't respond in a few seconds, the message will disappear. - 2.
 Press () Power a second time.
-The POWER indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - Once the cooling process finishes, a "Power Off Ring Tone" will be heard.
-The POWER indicator light is a steady orange and fans stop. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.
+The POWER indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector. - 3.
+Once the cooling process finishes, the POWER indicator light is a steady orange and fans stop. - Disconnect the power cord from the wall socket if the projector will not be used in an extended period of time.

-- To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 39 for details. - To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick Cooling function.
-See "Quick Cooling" on page 46 for details. - Do not unplug the power cord before the projector shutdown sequence is complete or during the 90-second cooling down process. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+- To shorten the cooling time, you can also activate the Quick Cooling function.
+See "Quick Cooling" on page 44 for details. - Do not unplug the power cord before the projector shutdown sequence is complete or during the 90-second cooling down process. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
 Press Power again to start the projector after the fans stop and the POWER indicator light turns orange.